To gain the knowledge of the Runes and its deep meaning, no price was too high for the Allfather.

 The following tables offer a quick and basic introduction to the runes used by the Vikings and their ancestors.
 These charts should serve for those looking to transliterate their names or other epitaphs or to find known associations with particular meanings.
 Many books and other resources are available for deeper inquiry, but there is much about runes that is not known.

 The similarities between many of the original Elder runes and today's English letters is undeniable.
-Try writing your name in runes!
+Much more than a writing system, the runes exerted a great influence in the Norse daily life, as sacred to Odin as his ravens Hugin and Munin, thought and memory.